 Chapter 12 describes the spiritual warfare within the heavenly realms which precipitates the spiritual warfare on the earth below: the great tribulation.
 You may recall that Eph.
 1:9-10 indicates heaven is brought under Christ’s rule before the earth is (and the latter won’t occur until the Millennium).
-Well, this is the chapter which illustrates that we, the enthroned Body of Jesus Christ Himself, will make known the manifold wisdom of God… to the rulers and authorities in the heavenly places (Eph.
+Well, this is the chapter which illustrates that we, the enthroned overcoming members of Jesus Christ Himself, will make known the manifold wisdom of God… to the rulers and authorities in the heavenly places (Eph.
 3:10 emphasis added), actually causing Satan and his fallen cohorts to be thrown out of heaven to the earth below.

-This critical twelfth chapter contains another description of the raptured Church, and it is this: the male child, who is to rule all the nations with a rod of iron… caught up to God and to His throne (v.5).
+This critical twelfth chapter contains another description of the raptured overcoming remnant, and it is this: the male child, who is to rule all the nations with a rod of iron… caught up to God and to His throne (v.5).

-Before we study it in the context of the highly symbolic chapter, I believe it will help first to point out three key internal details.
+Before we study it in the context of the highly symbolic chapter, I believe it will help first to point out two key internal details.

-First, the Greek word translated caught up is harpazo, the same word Paul used to describe God’s rescuing His Church from the coming wrath in 1 Thess.
+First, the Greek word translated caught up is harpazo, the same word Paul used to describe God’s rescuing His overcomers from the coming wrath in 1 Thess.
 4:17 (see Part 7).
 It implies a violent seizing or snatching up by God in both Scriptures.
 The male child thus does NOT represent Jesus, for His ascension up to heaven was not a violent seizing or snatching up by God immediately after He was born.
 Furthermore, Jesus was crucified and resurrected before He ascended, and the cross does not appear in this chapter.
 Even more, this section of The Reveation of Jesus Christ is prophetic: Jesus told John in His outline of the book that this third part is what will take place later (1:19), and the word prophecy is used to describe this book in 1:3, and 22:7,10,18, & 19.
 Lastly, of course, Jesus Christ was NOT seized up to heaven by God to be protected from Satan – this male child is, as will be seen shortly.